The Science Based Targets initiative has three layers of governance and two external advisory bodies.

 The Executive Board includes one high-level representative from each partner and donor organisation who provides strategic input and mobilizes resources to meet the goals of the initiative.

-The Steering Committee includes a designated staff member from each of the four partner organisations.
-The Steering Committee members make the day-to-day decisions and are responsible for designing and overseeing implementation of the initiative’s overall strategy and providing technical guidance and quality control.
-Meet the Steering Committee.
+The Executive Leadership Team make the day-to-day decisions and are responsible for designing and overseeing implementation of the initiative’s overall strategy and providing technical guidance and quality control.
+Meet the Executive Leadership Team.

 Project Core Team